docker-archive/classicswarm/docs/install-on-aws.md

 AWS uses a "security group" to allow specific types of network traffic on your VPC network.
 The **default** security group's initial set of rules deny all inbound traffic, allow all outbound traffic, and allow all traffic between instances.
 You're  going to add a couple of rules to allow inbound SSH connections and inbound container images.
 This set of rules somewhat protects the Engine, Swarm, and Consul ports.
 For a production environment, you would apply more restrictive security measures.
 Do not leave Docker Engine ports unprotected.

 From your AWS home console, click **VPC - Isolated Cloud Resources**.
 Then, in the VPC Dashboard that opens, navigate to **Security Groups**.
 Select the **default** security group that's associated with your default VPC and add the following two rules.
-The **Allows** column explains what each rule allows and is just for your reference.
+(The **Allows** column is just for your reference.)

 | Type            | Protocol  | Port Range | Source        | Allows            |
 | --------------  | -----     | -----      | -----         | -----             |